 It takes a TON of work to constantly be able to churn out interesting new posts for your blog every single week.
 When I first started off blogging, I had a hard time coming up with topics to write about.
 I would procrastinate and feel completely uninspired the night before a blog post was due to be published.

-That was before I discovered what in the world an editorial calendar was.
+That was before I discovered what in the world a blog editorial calendar was.
 I used to say “hmm… that sounds like some fancy thing that editors at big magazines use.”

 Or so I thought.
 Sometimes I still procrastinate… not gonna lie.
 But the difference is that I know exactly what I’m going to be writing about regardless of what’s going on in my life.
 It took me a long time — months even — before I really was able to nail editorial calendars and use them effectively for my writing.